Click Here for the Application for Employment.

-Under general supervision, provides emergency medical treatment on assigned shift.
-Work involves responding to situations by dispatch to render aid to victims of trauma or illness; provides basic level pre-hospital emergency medical care and Basic Life Support in accordance with local protocols, medical directives, and State regulations; may utilize situational analysis and ingenuity to accomplish the task of patient care outside the clinical setting; may be exposed to hazards of Emergency Medical Service duty including exposure to infectious disease or risk of injury and must act to prevent harm to the patient, himself, and coworkers; working with other agencies in response to a mass casualty or terrorist attack; and may be required to perform non-emergency operational, administrative, or public relations tasks as directed.
-Reports to the Captain /Deputy Director of Emergency Medical Services.
+Under occasional supervision, provides emergency medical treatment on assigned shift.
+Work involves responding to situations by dispatch to render aid to victims of trauma or illness; provides advanced level pre-hospital emergency medical care and Basic Life Support in accordance with local protocols, medical directives, and State regulations; may utilize situational analysis and ingenuity to accomplish the task of patient care outside the clinical setting; may be exposed to hazards of Emergency Medical Service duty including exposure to infectious disease or risk of injury and must act to prevent harm to the patient, himself, and coworkers; working with other agencies in response to a mass casualty or terrorist attack; and may be required to perform non-emergency operational, administrative, or public relations tasks as directed.
+Reports to the Captain/ Deputy Director of Emergency Medical Services.

 SPECIFIC DUTIES AND RESPONSIBILITIES

 Operates emergency vehicles, ground ambulances, or non-transporting quick response vehicles; utilizes the most expeditious route while maintaining radio contact with dispatch and other responding units and has the ability to read and understand maps.

 Makes decisions regarding utilization of available resources or need for additional resources; provides supervision of additional responders and crewmembers of lower certification level.

 Communicates clearly to gather necessary information regarding patient medical history and mechanism of injury; deals with the public with tact, courtesy, empathy, and firmness; maintains absolute discretion regarding patient privacy.

 Works cooperatively with Police, Fire, Dispatch, and other Emergency Medical Service agencies; maintains working knowledge of the FEMA National Incident Management System.